 Things to do in Chiang Rai Province

-Think of things to do in Chiang Rai and your list will be short.
+Try think of things to do in Chiang Rai.
+Your list will be short.
 It’s the smaller, sleepier Chiang of the north and often overlooked by Chiang Mai and Pai.

-After living in Chiang Rai for 3 months I discovered a diverse province in Thailand’s north.
+While living in Chiang Rai for 3 months I discovered a diverse paradise in Thailand’s north.
 With waterfalls, mountain treks, hot springs, hill tribes, motorbiking trails and national parks there are plenty of things to do in Chiang Rai.
-Here you will find attractions over the whole Chiang Rai Province rather the town as this is where the true beauty lies.

 Waterfalls in Chiang Rai

 One of the most popular things to do in Chiang Rai is to visit a waterfall in the jungle.
 Chiang Rai is home to many of the best waterfalls in Thailand.
 There are so many waterfalls in Chiang Rai so just the best are covered here.

 Khun Korn Waterfall

 Khun Korn Waterfall is one of the tallest and definitely one of the best waterfalls in Chiang Rai.
 It is located in the Namtok Khun Korn Forest Park about 30km east of Chiang Rai.
 The waterfall is set in the jungle and is reached by a 1.5km hike.
 It is a great place to experience Thailand’s nature and take a strong shower under a waterfall.

 This discreet 2 tiered waterfall is located just 19km from the town and is one of my favorite Chiang Rai attractions.
 Huay Mae Sai waterfall is deep enough to be a great swimming spot.
 When the water is high you can jump from the rocks with a bit of caution.